Pakistan: Imran Khan's bail extended in three cases - ExBulletin

 Pakistan: Imran Khan’s bail extended in three cases

-Islamabad [Pakistan]July 10: An Anti-Terrorism Tribunal (ATC) on Monday extended the provisional release of former Prime Minister and Pakistani leader Tehreek-e-Insaf (PTI) Imran Khan in three cases, ARY News reported.
+Islamabad [Pakistan]July 10 (ANI): An Anti-Terrorism Tribunal (ATC) on Monday extended the provisional release of former Prime Minister and leader of Pakistan Tehreek-e-Insaf (PTI) Imran Khan in three cases, ARY News reported.

-The court granted Khan bail in three cases registered against him at Kahna and Bhara Kahu police stations.

 “We do not support the defendant or the prosecution, but the investigation must be carried out in a transparent manner,” the judge was quoted as saying by ARY news.